Design elements inspired by nature can bring a calm, warm and welcoming atmosphere to your kitchen.

 Brick is an excellent focal point to any room.
 It’s uniformity of pattern brings unrivalled colour and texture.
 It can be left in its natural state for a rustic or bohemian aesthetic, or else painted over for a more subtle contrast with the rest of the wall space.

 Sunlight is cheap and beautiful.
 What more could you want?
 It is often forgotten in the design stage, but it makes colours and textures appear more alive, so make the most of any available wall space for windows, and perhaps consider adding a skylight as a more affordable and warmer alternative to artificial overhead lighting.
-Bi-fold doors are an extremely effective way to bring nature into your home, as well as to more generally break down the separation between the indoors and outdoors.
+Here are some pros and cons of light solar tubes that you can take a look at before you install them on to your roof.
+Additionally, bi-fold doors are also an extremely effective way to bring nature into your home, as well as to more generally break down the separation between the indoors and outdoors.
 On a gorgeous summer day, having an entire wall of your kitchen open to the garden could prove beautiful, practical for outdoor eating, children who wish to play out, and pets, as well as being a bold design statement.
 Bi-fold doors frame a picture that changes with the seasons.
 Even in winter they can seal in heat while also maximising the available light and colour.

 If you’d like to find further inspiration for ways in which to bring the natural world into your kitchen, browse through the beautiful bespoke kitchens available in the EKCO collection.